The top 10 health benefits of eating eggs

 Eggs contain choline, which is good for brain health.

 Choline is an essential nutrient that you get from eating foods like eggs, meat, fish, and dairy products.
-It’s important for brain development and function; your body can’t make choline on its own, so it must be consumed through food sources.
+Choline is important for brain development and function.
+Your body cannot produce choline, so it must be obtained from food.

-While the recommended amount of choline varies depending on age and gender, most people need about 425 milligrams per day (1).
+Most people need about 425 milligrams of choline per day, but the recommended amount can vary based on age and gender.
 When it comes to health benefits specifically for eggs—and there are many—choline ranks high among them!

 Egg yolks support eye health.